DisparateDan/listicles/KetogenicDiet_101.md

 # Ketogenic Diet 101

 ## Here's all you have to do to 'try' keto: just stop eating carbohydrates!
 *This page isn't intended as a FAQ, it's just my tested, first hand experience and advice.
 I'm evolving this 101 as I learn.
 If you want your questions answered, go to [r/keto](http://www.reddit/com/r/keto)*

+*I'm a month into keto lifestyle at time of writing.*

 * __GOLDEN RULE: keep NET carbs (ie not including fiber) below ~20g a day__
     * this is required to engender and maintain proper ketosis